Nir-Lanka/Nir-Lanka.github.io/about.md

 I worked as a designer and developer on front-end and back-end.

-Technologies: NodeJS, JQuery, PHP, MongoDB, MySQL.
+Technologies: NodeJS, jQuery, PHP, MongoDB, MySQL.

 ## Products